se-edu/learningresources/contents/data/sql/SQL.md

 ## What is SQL?

-**Structured Query Language** (**SQL**) is a programming language that is specifically designed for managing (storing, querying and manipulating) data in a <tooltip content="relational databases store data in tables">[relational database]({{baseUrl}}/contents/data/databases/databases.htmll#database-models)</tooltip>.
+**Structured Query Language** (**SQL**) is a programming language that is specifically designed for managing (storing, retrieving and manipulating) data in a <tooltip content="relational databases store data in tables">[relational database]({{baseUrl}}/contents/data/databases/databases.htmll#database-models)</tooltip>.
 Most <tooltip content="Relational DataBase Management System">RDBMS</tooltip> distributions like MySQL, Oracle, SQL Server and PostgreSQL use the SQL language.
 However, the syntaxes used in these distributions vary slightly.
 These differences may be in terms of whether the syntax is case-sensitive, what  functions are available out-of-the-box, the format for specifying date and time, and so on.

 Databases are integral to any commercial software application, whether it is a web app, desktop app or otherwise.
-As the size of your application grows, you will need to look into dedicated database software packages (like SQL distributions) to store your data.
+As the size of your application grows, you need to look into dedicated database software packages (like SQL distributions) to store your data.
 It will not be enough to simply rely on in-memory solutions or a simple text file to store the data.

 SQL distributions (such as MySQL) are widely used in many successful companies.
 For example, according to the official [MySQL website](https://www.mysql.com/why-mysql/), it is used in companies like Facebook, Google, Adobe, Paytm and Zappos (though they may not be using MySQL exclusively).